mnjstwins/strong-gateway-demo/notes-app-gateway/sample-configs/pm-demo/README.md

 The web server is not managed by PM, so we can set ports as we would normally do in any LoopBack application.
 In this case, we set the HTTP port to 2001 and HTTPS port to 2101 to match the gateway server's ports for consistency (ie. gateway's HTTP port is on 3001 and HTTPS port is on 3101).
+We also need to reconfigure the HTTPS redirection port in `middleware.json` to 3101.

+### Trying out the demo

+Once you have all the servers configured, browse to `localhost:2001` to start the authentication flow.
+Click the link on the home page and continue following the instructions to see the entire procedure.
+Notice the URL changes as you proceed through the questions.

+> You can start all the servers automatically by running the included [`pm-demo`](../../pm-demo) helper script.

 ## Troubleshooting